 The Parish church of St Mary was built in Norman times and, for the most part, is 12th-Century in construction.
 It offers the visitor rare 14th Century wall paintings and a Norman font, amongst other things.
 At the Northern end of the High Street can be found the Almonry, which was built in 1090 and now houses the Town Council and the Battle Museum of Local History.

 The site occupied by the Senior School, dates back to the beginning of modern British history, with commanding views over the very battle field where William the Conqueror defeated King Harold in 1066.

-The Abbot’s house was built in the thirteenth century whilst a monastery grew up around the church.
-A substantial part of the main school building originates from that time, the most modern addition from the sixteenth century.
-At the time of the Reformation many of the Abbey buildings were destroyed but the Abbot’s house passed into private hands.
+The Abbot’s house was built in the thirteenth century, whilst a monastery grew up around the church.
+A substantial part of the main school building originates from that time, the most modern addition from the 16th Century.
+At the time of the Reformation, many of the Abbey buildings were destroyed but the Abbot’s house passed into private hands.

-ln 1989 the all-girls school merged with Glengorse and Hydneye, a local Prep.
-School and, becoming coeducational, accepted pupils from kindergarten to university age.
-In 1995 following a merger with Charters Ancaster the school transferred its Prep School to a new site in Bexhill, adding a purpose-built Junior School, playing fields, six tennis courts and a magnificent indoor swimming pool to its facilities.
+ln 1989 the all-girls school merged with Glengorse and Hydneye, a local prep school and, becoming coeducational, accepted pupils from kindergarten to university age.
+In 1995, following a merger with Charters Ancaster, the school transferred its Prep School to a new site in Bexhill, adding a Nursery, playing fields, an astro turf pitch and a magnificent indoor swimming pool to its facilities.